Breus/json-masker/README.md

 );
 ```

-Using `JsonMaskingConfig` allows customizing the masking behaviour of types, keys or JSON path or mix keys and JSON
+Using `JsonMaskingConfig` allows customizing the masking behaviour of types, keys or JSONPath or mix keys and JSON
 paths.

 > [!NOTE]